Metal on Metal Hip Implants

 Metal on Metal Hip Implants Legal Action

-Thousands of lawsuits against manufacturers of metal on metal hip implants are working their way through the courts on this product type.
+Thousands of lawsuits against manufacturers of hip implants are working their way through the courts on this product type.
 Federal Multi-District Litigation (MDL) has over 15,000 cases connected with this product class on their dockets.
 Other suits may be pending in various state and other courts.
 In the federal MDL arena, cases are now pending against Wright Medical (74 cases), Biomet (1,141 cases), Stryker (576 cases), Zimmer (171 cases) and DePuy (13,953).

 - Inflammation of the joint lining (synovitis)